GZIP Compression: Speed Up & Optimize Your Website

 1. If in case your server does not support mod_deflate, you may try the mod_gzip scheme.

-2. In case you don’t have access to web server, you may use plugins to enable GZIP compression for your website.
+2. In case you don’t have access to web server, you may use plugins to enable it for your website.

 mod_gzip_item_include file \.(html?|txt|css|js|php|pl)$